Your flash drive must have enough capacity, performance, and the ability to handle a range of environments for proper dashcam operation.

 While USB 2.0 works fine, we recommend 3.0, 3.1 or 3.2, which cost no more than old 2.0 drives.
 The USB version does not matter in the Tesla, but the 3.x types will often speed operations on your PC, such as viewing and formatting.

 FAT32 is the standard.
-NTFS and exFAT formats will not work.
+NTFS format will not work.
+With Tesla software version 2020.12.5 and later, exFAT is now supported.
 Tesla also accepts the Linux ext4 format, but few use this.
 See our Preparing your Drive section on how to format your drive under Windows or Mac.

 We recommend you only use a well-known brand such as Patriot, Kingston, PNY, Samsung, SanDisk, and Transcend.
 There are many mystery names that change every year.
 These are usually garbage drives and should be avoided.